SET 2021 Finalists announced!

 The Start Up Energy Transition Award is an international competition for start-ups and young companies worldwide who are working on ideas affecting global energy transition and climate change.
-In the first three years, the award received roughly 1300 applications from 88 countries.
-In 2020, we surpassed all goals and received 570 applications from 90 countries.
+In the last four years, the award has received more than 2,300 applications from 102 countries.

 A look back at our past awards:

 SET Week 2020 was the first virtual edition of our annual SET Tech Festival & Award.
 Start-ups and attendees joined us virtually from all over the world as we hosted a vibrant array of online sessions and impactful speakers.
 Attendees were able to explore the most pressing challenges of the ongoing energy transition and the opportunities that innovation can bring to our carbon-neutral future.

 SET Award 2019 honoured five start-ups in the fields of climate protection and energy transition.
 The award-winning start-ups prevailed in the final round of the SET Tech Festival on April 9th in Berlin, an event for start-ups, established energy companies and investors.
 More than 450 companies from 80 countries had applied, 15 of which made it to the final and presented their ideas.

 SET Award 2018

 The SET Award 2018 welcomed hundreds of applications from over 68 countries, after being launched at the COP23 in Bonn, Germany.
 The start-ups proved that they have powerful ideas to address issues concerning blockchain, renewable energy, the internet of things, energy access and much more.
 The 2018 finalists and winners showcased innovations ranging from ion-membrane exchange solutions for clean energy generation, to greenhouse-based horticulture projects, to machine-learning mobility tracking apps.